 I think I’m partial to it as a sign.
 But maybe that’s because I’m selfish and don’t want drinks or snacks covering up my stenciling work!

 I hope you enjoyed this super simple, but very effective upcycling idea for a bamboo serving tray!
-And as always, I appreciate your understanding that the full tutorial is on the ReStore blog, and not mine.

 And don’t forget that my first book, “Crafting with Flannel”, is now available!
 It even contains its own tray project- with a touch of flannel, of course…